top of page

 altholz_MG_8638.jpg

-In collaboration with Fraunhofer Institute for Wood research WKI, we develop the material according to functionality and resistance.
-To meet the hightest processing standarts, the materials properties are tested regarding mechanical, thermal and hygric performance.
+We develop a biobased glue to bind the wood fibres in a sustainable way.
+To meet the highest processing standards, the materials properties are tested regarding mechanical, thermal and hygric performance.
 Read more about the research on using waste for a new biodegradable adhesive.

 Hintergrundtextur_hell_191020